SixArm/mast-cell-help/topics/functional-medicine-provider-rubric/index.md

 * Good response: "Yes we'll use CAST".

-* Bad response: "No we won't use CAST" or the simplistic "one root cause for many conditions, or many root causes for one condition".
+* Bad response: "No we won't use CAST" or the simplistic "one root cause for many conditions" or "many root causes for one condition".

 If a provider says "all the best tests", then ask which ones.